footballcsv/cache.leagues/README.md

-# Cache - Football Reference (FBref)
+# Cache - Football Leagues - Season by Season

-A cache for datasets from the Football Reference (FBref) website (fbref.com).
+A cache for datasets from the football leagues - season by season from various sources.

 ## Why Cache the Datasets?

 ### What's unchanged?

 The club names get copied  as is incl. typos.

 ### What's changed?